 is not about entertainment.
 This is about pornography.
 The movie flows out of a very degrading, damaging book.

 Bill Johnson said he hasn't read any of the books but he believes the sexually explicit content has no place in a Fremont

 We are merely doing what parents, and grandparents have historically done for many, many years, over the course of time.
 And that it's try to defend, try to protect, try to uphold that which builds up and to

 But of course Johnson ludicrously claimed that his group isn't trying to stop freedom of speech:

 I'm not saying [the theater's owner] doesn't have the

 freedom to show this movie.
 He does ...BUT... with freedom characteristically in this country, historically with freedom is also responsibility.

 With the controversial movie Fifty Shades of Grey set to be released in theaters this week, a national medical association says the film is yet another example of the increasingly dangerous glorification of violence and sex in the media.

-For couples who still want to have a date night this weekend, 1MM highly recommends you consider seeing Old Fashioned, which also hits box offices this weekend.
-Even though this film isn't intended for children, it is a refreshing option for
+who still want to have a date night this weekend, 1MM highly recommends you consider seeing Old Fashioned, which also hits box offices this weekend.
+Even though this film isn't intended for children, it is a refreshing option for couples this Valentine's

 He used his BBFC experience in an opinion piece in the Independent calling for the banning of news footage of the barbaric murder of a Jordanian pilot.
 He wrote: